JoeErazo/odin-library/README.md

 My solution to The Odin Project's Library project

 TODO:
-- implement button on cards to toggle "read" status
+- implement a way to add the book cover photo to the cards